 Kia all set to expand product range in India; to drive in new model in Q1 next year

-The company, which currently sells three products in India -- Seltos, Sonet and Carnival -- is all set to globally unveil its fourth model (codenamed KY) on December 16.
+The company, which currently sells three products in India -- Seltos, Sonet and Carnival -- is all set to globally unveil its fourth model, a multi-purpose vehicle (codenamed KY), on December 16.

-NEW DELHI: Automaker Kia India is looking to strengthen its product portfolio as it gears up to introduce a new model in the country in the first quarter of next year, as per a top company official.
+NEW DELHI: Automaker Kia India is looking to strengthen its product portfolio as it gears up to introduce a multi-purpose vehicle (MPV) in the country in the first quarter of next year, as per a top company official.

-The company, which currently sells three products in India -- Seltos, Sonet and Carnival -- is all set to globally unveil its fourth model (codenamed KY) on December 16.
+The company, which currently sells three products in India -- Seltos, Sonet and Carnival -- is all set to globally unveil its fourth model, a multi-purpose vehicle (codenamed KY), on December 16.

-While the global showcase of the product would happen next month, the actual market launch would take place later in the January-March quarter.
+While the global showcase would happen next month, the actual market launch of the model would take place later in the January-March quarter.

 "India is a very important market for Kia globally, not only sales volume wise, but it also has the potential to be a production and global research and development hub," Kia India MD and CEO Tae-Jin Park told reporters in an event here.